At Amesbury CE Primary School, we recognise that every child is unique.

 - 14th June - Behaviour Support @ 5pm

 - 20th July - SEND Feedback @ 2pm

 Useful Documents & Links

 We offer a variety of other interventions at our school.
 These may be an academic intervention or an intervention to support a child’s emotional development.
 These may be run by either class teachers or teaching assistants.
 Where interventions require further training we may seek outside agencies to help us with this.
-We currently have a school counsellor and a forest school practitioner supporting some of our children.
+We currently have a school counsellor supporting some of our children.

 Our intervention programme is adaptable to our children and their needs.
 Parents will receive the opportunity to discuss these interventions with their class teacher.